-The CSP services begin prior to the Fall semester with an orientation session for entering first-year students.
+CSP services begin prior to the Fall semester with an orientation session for entering first-year and transfer students.
 The goals of the orientation are to introduce students to the campus and to prepare them for the transition to college.

-The CSP coordinator works with students and staff throughout each semester to identify and address individual and academic, social, and life skills needs.
+The CSP Coordinator works with students and staff throughout each semester to identify and address individual academic, social, and life skills needs.

 Throughout the year, students have frequent contact with the CSP Coordinator and their mentors.
-Contact will occur in both individual and group settings.
+Interactions will occur in both individual and group settings.
 Students are expected to actively participate in CSP services.

 Student Services Include:

 - Pre-Fall Semester Orientation (first-year and transfer students only)

 - Weekly skills group focusing on academic, social, daily life skills, and cultural supports

 - Weekly support group focusing on perceptions of college life and being a college student

 - Liaison support with faculty, staff, and university departments